liuyib/tablegt/README.md

 tablegt.build('./source');
 ```

-In the `demo` directory, run `node index.js`, and a `README.md` file will be generated.
+In the `demo` directory, run `node index.js` command, and a `README.md` file will be generated.
 The contents of the file are as follows:

 ![TableGT - demo](./assets/demo.png)